-In WordPress, there’s certain standard functionality you must have on every single site you build.
+In WordPress, there’s certain standard functionality you must-have on every single site you build.
 So we install those now on our site, and that is step number four on our initial WordPress setup checklist.

 1. SECURITY & ANTI-SPAM

 I like Wordfence for security.
-You can activate it to get email notification on someone logging into the WP Dashboard.
+You can activate it to get an email notification on someone logging into the WP Dashboard.
 You can also activate the 2FA system for more security and access via an OTP system or Google Authenticator, where you get the Time-based One-time Password Algorithm.